syssi/esphome-jk-bms/components/jk_rs485_bms/README.md

 wifi_password: MY_WIFI_PASSWORD
 EOF

-There is 2 example configurations that you can change to your needs:
+There is a example configuration (0 master and 2 slaves) that you can change to your needs:
-- esp32-example-jkpb-rs485_1master_1slave.yaml    <>  a config of 1 master and 1 slave  (total: 2 JK-PB BMSs)
+- esp32-S3-example-jkpb-rs485_0master_2slaves.yaml   <>  a config of 0 master and 2 slave  (total: 2 JK-PB BMSs)
-- esp32-example-jkpb-rs485_1master_6slaves.yaml   <>  a config of 1 master and 6 slaves (total: 7 JK-PB BMSs)

 # Configure every BMS you have in this yaml, assigning a name and the address of each one.